w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** The long description linked by 'longdesc' is reachable by all users in Firefox.
+**Note:** The long description linked by `longdesc` is reachable by all users in Firefox.
 There is an [official Chrome Extension](https://chrome.google.com/webstore/detail/long-descriptions-in-cont/ohbmencljkleiedahijfkagnmmhbilgp) that adds long description access.
-In other web browsers, 'longdesc' is only available to screen reader users at the moment.
+In other web browsers, `longdesc` is only available to screen reader users at the moment.
 There is currently no support on mobile platforms.

 {::nomarkdown}
 <%= notes_end %>